The Bankrate promise

 Why is an MBA so expensive?

 MBAs provide students with the skill sets considered vital to potential employers.
-According to the Graduate Management Admission Council (GMAC), 89 percent of surveyed recruiters plan to hire MBA graduates in 2021.
+According to the Graduate Management Admission Council (GMAC), 92 percent of surveyed recruiters plan to hire MBA graduates in 2022 and 95 percent of staffing companies.
 Schools can charge high tuition because of the prestige and financial gain their MBA graduates may achieve.

 How much does an MBA increase your salary?

-MBA salaries vary based on the school your graduate from, your employer and your position, but having an MBA can significantly boost your salary potential.
-The National Association of Colleges and Employers found that the average salary projection for 2021 MBA graduates is $75,461, compared to $58,869 for graduates with a bachelor’s degree in business.
-Some top-rated MBA programs report their graduates’ average starting salaries and bonuses at over $160,000.
+MBA salaries vary based on your graduate school, employer and position, but having an MBA can significantly boost your salary potential.
+The National Association of Colleges and Employers found that the average salary projection for 2022 MBA graduates is $73,318, compared to $59,514 for graduates with a bachelor’s degree in business administration.
+Some top-rated MBA programs report their graduates’ average starting salaries as much higher; Wharton says that most of its 2020 graduates received starting salary offers between $130,000 and $165,000.